-Year 4 Information for Parents - Summer Term
+Year 4 Information for Parents - Spring Term

 Many of the routine lessons and activities from last term will be continuing as normal:

 - Handwriting on a Monday, Wednesday and Friday

 - PE on a Monday and Tuesday/Wednesday afternoon (see below)